RedisJSON/RedisJSON/docs/docs/performance/_index.md

 server as well the as the benchmarking tool.
 Connections to the server are via the networking stack.
 All tests are non-pipelined.

-> NOTE: The results below are measured using the preview version of RedisJSON, which is still very much unoptimized.
+> NOTE: The results below are measured using the preview version of Redis JSON, which is still very much unoptimized.

-## RedisJSON baseline
+## Redis JSON baseline

 ### A smallish object